SKIP TO MAIN CONTENT

 SDG 17: Partnerships for the Goals

-In Fall of 2021, a new class will be offered for UT Dallas students, funded by the UT System Quantum Leap Grant.
+First offered in fall of 2021 and returning in spring 2024, a new class will be offered for UT Dallas students.
 This class will be held in partnership with the Trinity River Audubon Center.
 Students will learn habitat restoration from TRAC [Trinity River Audubon Center] experts while providing stewardship of an acre of the facility.
 Lectures, guest lectures, and reflections will highlight the intersectionality of environmentalism, social justice, and economics.
 Reflections and discussions will also allow for a personal exploration of interests related to sustainability and environmentalism.

 Goals / Future Work